annamalai-muthiah/Machine.Learning/Tier.1.Predictive.Modeling.md

 # Conclusion
-Having understood the data well due to preliminary analysis and a few variable selection techniques, I select the following list of  variables to be used for developing a model in Step 3.2, which will be covered in the next article, "Tier 2 of Predictive Modeling":
+Having understood the data well due to preliminary analysis and a few variable selection techniques, I select the following list of variables to be used for developing a model in Step 3.2, which will be covered in an another article, "Tier 2 of Predictive Modeling":
 <b>
 1.size (small)
 2.mxPH